ecmwf-projects/cads-messages/contents/dummy-dataset/dummy-dataset-is-broken.md

 ---
 date: 2022-11-16T14:29:32Z
 severity: info
-entries: dummy-dataset
+entries: test-adaptor-dummy
 live: false
 status: ongoing
 ---

-The `dummy-dataset` is our new nice dataset to be used!
+The `test-adaptor-dummy` is our new nice dataset to be used!